omar-ahm/Bootstrap-Portfolio/README.md

 - Skills section highlighting subjects we've covered so far as well as subjects we will be due to cover
   - I included a progress bar for each subject and gave my self a percentage indicator on how comfortable I feel I am on each subject.
 - About section with a brief description of who I am and my hobbies and interests
+- Contact form and information
+- A footer section that includes social icons which have a box-shadow hover effect applied.

 ## Thought Process

-I wanted to create a clean and simple layout with advanced functionality to navigate my site as it will be built on over the course of the bootcamp.
+I wanted to create a clean and simple layout with advanced functionality to navigate my site.

 I want to incorporate unique design elements and a standout factor to attract potential future clients.

-My interest in design has been a contributing factor on how I see layouts and what I want my work to present.

-Improvements I will look to make would be to add a hamburger menu when viewed in a small screen size and incorporate icons and additional advanced features.

-As I have not yet been introduced to bootstrap and icons in my contact section I substituted this for a way to display an image which links to my contact info.
+Following on from the previous portfolio challenge I have been able to incorporate a hamburger menu for smaller devices and improve functionality throughout my site.

+In the last project I used images as icons to display social icons, this time I've incorporated icons via Font awesome and bootstrap layouts.

+For the skills sections I incorporated a boostrap progress component to hightlight skills learned.
 ## Initial Wireframe Design

-I created my wireframe design using Procreate on Ipad Pro.
+I re-created and updated my wireframe design using Procreate on Ipad Pro.

 I did a mock up of how I wanted to structure the page to give a look and feel of the end result.